iotaledger/identity.rs/documentation/docs/specs/did/iota_did_method_spec.md

 ### Create
 In order to create a simple self controlled DID two things are required:
-1. An Ed25519 Address of which the private key is available.
+1. An Ed25519 Address for which the private key is available, or control over an Alias or NFT Output.
 2. A Basic, Alias or NFT Output with enough coins to cover the byte cost.

 Creation steps: